SiliconSloth/Metro/README.md

 ## Development Setup
 Metro is written in C++ and uses CMake.
-It expects the `LIBGIT_PATH` environment variable to point to a libgit2 source root.
+It expects the `LIBGIT_PATH` environment variable to point to a libgit2 source root, containg an `include` directory and either a `build` directory on Linux or `cmake-build-debug` on Windows.
 Libgit2 should be built beforehand.

 ## Status and Future
 Currently, some basic features are working, but not enough to be able to use in practice.